Disinformation flies in Syria's growing cyber war

 But Assad's government too have had their own embarrassments in cyberspace.
 Hacker group Anonymous claimed credit for stealing thousands of internal Syrian government e-mails including personal communications between Assad and his wife.
 The entire tranche was later published online by Wikileaks.

-"It's not surprising that Syria has attempted to develop a cyber warfare capability.
-It's in line with their chemical and biological warfare programs and their aspirations as a regional power," said John Bassett, former senior official at British signals intelligence agency GCHQ and now a senior fellow at London's Royal United Services Institute.

-"But the regime's technical capabilities look pretty basic, and the opposition hacking of the personal emails of Assad and his wife earlier this year show the regime's cyber defenses have serious weaknesses."

-The opposition too, many suspect, have been doing what they can do to spread rumors about their opponents.
-On Monday afternoon, a Twitter account purporting to be that of a senior Russian official said Assad had been killed in Damascus, prompting a flurry of speculation and telephone calls by agencies such as Reuters before the Russian Foreign Ministry confirmed the news was fake.
+The opposition too, many suspect, have been doing what they can do to spread rumours about their opponents.
+On Monday afternoon, a twitter account purporting to be that of a senior Russian official said Assad had been killed in Damascus, prompting a flurry of speculation and telephone calls by agencies such as Reuters before the Russian Foreign Ministry confirmed the news was fake.

 "Cyber attacks are the new reality of modern warfare," said Hayat Alvi, lecturer in Middle Eastern studies at the US Naval War College.
 "We can expect more... from all directions.
 In war, the greatest casualty is the truth.
 Each side will try to manipulate information to make their own side look like it is gaining while the other is losing."